Nokia-Bell-Labs/zkstream/README.md

 This will compile the Zokrates code, run it and generate a proof.

-Again, `cargo run -- --help` will show the available options, e.g. to use other hash functions, variants, input sizes, etc.
+Again, `cargo run -- --help` will show the available options, e.g. to use other hash functions, optimizations, input sizes, etc. There are three variants: poseidon (= naive version in the paper), poseidon.nosig (= first optimization), and poseidon.nosig.bls (= second optimization).

 ### 3. NEXMark benchmark